SuyashLakhotia/NTUOSS-AngularJSWorkshop/README.md

 </div>
 ```

 Now, if we start typing into the text field, we can see the text in the `<p>` tag automatically update.
-What is inside `{{}}` is called an Angular expression, which Angular evaluates and replaces with the results.
-Below are examples of a few more expressions you can plug into the view:
+What is inside `{{}}` is called an Angular expression, which Angular evaluates and replaces with the result(s).
+Below are examples of a few more expressions you can plug into a view:

 ```html
 <p>{{ message + message }}</p>